Reinebringen Hiking Trail

 If you choose to hike Reinebringen, aim for a clear sunny day.
 A wet trail is slippery and dangerous while clouds and fog ensure there are no views.
-The start of the trail is often muddy and slippery so good hiking boots or shoes are highly recommended.
+Parts of the trail are often muddy and slippery so good hiking boots or shoes are highly recommended.

-From Reine, walk south along road E10 with Reinebringen on your right-hand side.
+From Reine, walk back out of the village and south along road E10 with Reinebringen on your right-hand side.
 Don’t go into the tunnel and instead follow the path to the left hand side.
 Follow the big white arrows painted on the ground.
 They lead to the trailhead amongst the bushes, just before the path reaches the E10 on the other side of the tunnel (Ramsvikstunnelen).

 Follow the trail into the birch forest, and you will see it splits into several trails used to avoid wet and muddy sections.
 Try to stay as close to the trail as possible.
 This first section of the hike is uphill but never very steep.